microsoft/fluentui/rfcs/convergence/ssr-context.md

 <div>tooltip</div>
 ```

 Now the app will successfully render, but React hydration will throw a warning because the server render and client render do not match.
 One proposal might be to inline render the tooltip in SSR, but the problem remains the same.
-Here is the idea render flow:
+Here is the ideal render flow:

 ```tsx
 /** Null render solution */